RePAIRProject/fragment-restoration/README.md

 - Scenario 2: 12-class annotation (distinct motif types).

 Basically, the data used n the experiments is generated through the [prepare_MoFF.py](https://github.com/RePAIRProject/fragment-restoration/blob/e-heritage/Dataset_processing/prepare_MoFF.py) script.
-This script takes the original, high-resolution, unmodified images and associated annotations, accessible by filling the [form](https://docs.google.com/forms/d/e/1FAIpQLSfzdvuchDQ1Y-uqiRBS8C4eMO6LY7e6blzPawmuwmEXYmRXyA/viewform).
+This script takes the original, high-resolution, unmodified images and associated annotations.

 It produces various data folders, listed below, utilized in the experiments described in our paper.